SaharRamezani/Cyclink/readme.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Release

+You can download the app from [here](https://github.com/SaharRamezani/Cyclink/releases/tag/v1.0.0).

 ## Features

 ### Team Management